-Just Rewrite Your Course Notes.
+Just Rewrite Your Intense Notes.

 If taking notes just wasn't in the cards this time around and you did the best you could do, then we suggested re-write the NINJA Notes.

 All Comes Together

 It All Comes Together in a Final Review.

-If you're using your Course MCQ in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).
+Supplement Path: If you're using your course Questions in the Non-Stop MCQ phase, this is where you switch over to NINJA MCQ (if you've already switched, then keep using it here as well).

 Start with your weakest topics first and work backward.
-You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini testlets and really drill-down.
+You can let the software feed you questions, but since you're in a final review phase, I recommend doing topic-specific mini testlets and really drill down.